 In 2003, SES became the first Building Services Company to achieve OHSAS 18001:1999 registration from the British Standards Institute.
 This was followed in 2005 by achieving ISO 14001:2004 accreditation.
 The Company is now accredited to the revised OHSAS 18001:2007, now accredited by B M Trada.

-In February 2019, for the 23rd consecutive year SES was awarded the British Safety Council’s International Safety Award with a Merit in recognition of our commitment to keeping our workers and workplaces healthy and safe and in 2017, SES won the Best Health & Safety Initiative Award at the ECA Awards for our outstanding health and safety record and campaign around We’re Safer Together – Zero Harm.
+In February 2020, for the 24th consecutive year SES was awarded the British Safety Council’s International Safety Award in recognition of our commitment to keeping our workers and workplaces healthy and safe.

 HEALTH AND WELLBEING